BYLAWS OF THE GREAT PLAINS CATALYSIS SOCIETY

 BYLAW VI - Elections

-· The fiscal year of the GPCS shall be January 1st to December 31st.
-Elections shall be held before the end of October of any given year, so the elected officers can start their duties at the beginning of the upcoming fiscal year.
+· Elections shall be held before the end of October of any given year, so the elected officers can start their duties at the beginning of the upcoming fiscal year.
 The Executive Committee shall present a slate of candidates for elected positions.
-Further nominations may be made from any member of the GPCS.
+Further, nominations may be made by any member of the GPCS in good standing and should strive to achieve a diverse and inclusive pool.
 The elections shall be conducted by the Secretary, with two assistants appointed by the President, unless the Secretary happens to be a nominee.
 In such case, the President shall appoint a substitute.

-· If an Officer or member of the Executive Committee is unable to complete his/her term of office, a replacement will be appointed by the remaining members of the Executive Committee.
+· If a member of the Executive Committee is unable to complete his/her term of office, a replacement will be appointed by the remaining members of the Executive Committee.
 The individual selected for the position shall serve for the unexpired term of office.

 · Before the elections, a biographical sketch for each candidate will be distributed to the members by the Communications Director, in coordination with the Secretary.